QuinnTracy1129/todolist/README.md

 in backend, you can check codes in app.js and models, controller, routes folder

 in frontend, you can check codes in client/src/page/home and client/src/redux

+# Future updates

+using JWT encryption to pass payloads from frontend to backend for security purposes when accessing Network via Developer Options